Variegated String of Hearts: Know How to Care and Grow

 Alternatively, you also have another option for growing the roots from the tuber.
 Cut off the vines, including tubers from the main “rosary vine” plant, put them into any container with some soil, cover the tubers with some soil.
 Keep them into some bright sunshine and water them so the soil will not dry; watering them once a week; after a few weeks, you will see tuber rooting.

 The string of hearts or Variegated “String of Hearts” plant has some minor differences: its leaves’ colors.
-This plant is a perennial succulent vine, where many heart-shaped leaves grow on the long stems of the clambering plant.
+This plant is a perennial succulent vine, where many heart-shape leaves grow on the long stems of the clambering plant.

-The “string of hearts” plant has green leaves, where the Ceropegia woodii variegata string of hearts has green and white leaves alongside pink and purplish color at the edges, and the purplish tone darker in leaves backside.
+The “string of hearts” plant has dark green marbled leaves, where the Ceropegia woodii variegata string of hearts has green and white leaves alongside pink and purplish color at the edges, and the purplish tone darker in leaves backside.

 All the care and propagation are similar for both.
 Usually, these plants look attractive when they plant in a table pot or any hanging basket.
 A hanging basket is trendy and looks gorgeous when hanging at the doorway.